yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - FIX - FORCE change an Account's Currency (use with care).
 (Does not update any transactions) (force_change_account_currency.py)
         - FIX - FORCE change ALL Account's currencies (use with care).
 (Does not update any transactions) (force_change_all_currencies.py)
     - MENU: Transactions tools
-        - Move/Merge Investment transactions from one account into another (Can also be run by selecting txns in the register first) >> 2021.2 onwards
+        - Move/Merge Investment transactions from one account into another.
+DISABLED >> NOW RUN FROM EXTENSIONS MENU (you can pre-select register txns first)
         - FIX - Diagnose Attachments - DELETE Orphan attachments (allows you to delete Orphan attachments from Disk ** Syncing must be disabled **)
         - FIX - Non Hierarchical Security Account Txns (cross-linked securities) (fix_non-hierarchical_security_account_txns.py & fix_investment_txns_to_wrong_security.py)
         - FIX - Delete One-Sided Txns (delete_invalid_txns.py)